 This warranty does not affect the purchaser's statutory rights.
 The warranty shall be governed and construed in accordance with the laws of England and the parties irrevocably submit to the exclusive jurisdiction of the courts of England.

-For second owners the service in years 3 and 6 must be completed no more than 60 days on or before the anniversary of the original date of purchase.
+For second owners the service in years 3 and 6 must be completed on or up to 60 days before the anniversary of the first owners date of purchase and must not exceed this date.

 NON WARRANTY REPAIRS